vbawalc/angular-backpacker/README.md

 - Clone your forked repo
 - Open the project in VSCode
 - Open a terminal and run the command `npm install` to install the dependencies

-## Instructions

-implement the following requirements:

-- Create a store service that:
-  - imports the items array from the `items.json` file
-  - exposes an Observable `Item[]`
-- Create a store component that displays the items in the store.
-  - When a user clicks "add to cart" the item should be added to the user's cart
-- Create a cart service that holds what items the user has in their cart
-- Create a cart component that displays the current cart items
-  - When a user clicks the `-` or the `+` buttons, the quantity should change
-- Create a total component that computes the total price of the items in the cart